 By combining both strategies, you can create a strong password for each account login without having to write it down.

-*Note: One thing you might be thinking is that it will take too long to type this out.
+*Note: One thing you might be thinking is that it will take too long to type this out, especially if I do this for all my passwords.
 That’s ok!
 Your fingers will start to learn the phrase and the fact that it takes a bit of time is a good indication that you’ve got a strong password.

 Use a Password Manager to Create a Strong Password